simeononsecurity/simeononsecurity.ch/content/articles/next-gen-firewalls_-features-you-can't-ignore-for-your-business/index.en.md

 ### Why should businesses use next-gen firewalls?

 Next-gen firewalls provide enhanced security measures and offer features that traditional firewalls lack, such as application control, advanced threat protection, and user activity monitoring.
-They also integrate with cloud services and provide streamlined network management.
+They also integrate with cloud services and provide simplified network management.

 ### How do next-gen firewalls improve security?